hincz-lab/DeepLearning-SCDBiochip/README.md

 ## Getting Started

-## Step by Step Pipeline

 To help with debugging and understanding the model and pipeline, there is one main script ([Main.ipynb](https://github.com/hincz-lab/DeepLearning-SCDBiochip/blob/master/Main.ipynb)) that calls all of the neccsesary functions to complete the pipeline.
+In addition, there is a corresponding Google Colab version ([Main2_google-collab.ipynb](https://github.com/hincz-lab/DeepLearning-SCDBiochip/blob/master/Main2_google-collab.ipynb)).
 There is no need for user input in terms of deciding on specific parameter or model specifications.
-Below this text, we will present a walkthrough for the main script and provide a plethora of visualizations, while also running the pipeline step by step to inspect the output at each point.
+Below this text, we will present a walkthrough for the main script with visualizations.
 Here is the step by step walkthrough for the pipeline:

 ### Main Script